 As of March 2012, the launch of Resurs-P was promised in August 2012.
 (562) As late as May 2012, the preparations still maintained the launch date in August or September.

-Known specifications of the Resurs-DK No. 1 (47KS) spacecraft, according to TsSKB Progress as of 2009:
+Known specifications of the Resurs-P No. 1 (47KS) spacecraft:

 Pre-launch processing of Resurs-P satellite.
 Credit: TsSKB Progress